 Advertise the notion that groups, even those that your group disagrees with, are made up of humans too.
 Humans are intelligent, kind, altruistic, and empathetic to those who they call their mates and friends.
 Just as you are friendly to members of any group that you’re a part of, so are those in groups of which you’re not a fan.
 Understand that a person was not evil, angry, or malicious just because they disagreed with what you stood for in the past.
 They still kissed their daughters good night, and took their sons to the museum on weekends.
 Now, they simply decided to change.
 Don’t hold their past against them.

-You’ve likely witnessed a system of seniority in some part of life.
+You’ve likely witnessed a system of seniority in some aspect of life.
 Whether it be at work, a fraternity, or simply among your group of friends, those who stick around the longest tend to get the bigger piece of respect from others.
 Seniority is often unstructured and unwritten.
 Those watching from the side find a system of seniority within any group to be a barrier of entry.
 The people watching from groups they may want to leave, envision themselves losing the position of seniority they’ve attained there, only to be at the bottom of the totem pole in the group with whom they now agree.

 Whether these groups are political, social, or professional, respecting newcomers in the same way you respect those who’ve been around the longest will ease the barrier to entry.
 Don’t make it seem that you don’t respect those who decide to join you a little late on the journey that you’re on.
 Welcome them, and respect their future input to your cause just as much as you respect the input of those whose face and voice you’re used to.

 A person’s desire to join your group will be reaffirmed when those they recognize to have been around the longest to be welcoming them with seriousness and respect.
 It’s important for pillar members of any group or team new individuals are joining to be helpful, respectful, and encouraging toward those newcomers.